What are Assault Weapons and Large-Capacity Magazines?

 - The San Bernardino Community Center shooting, 14 killed and 22 more injured;

 - The Sandy Hook Elementary School shooting, 26 killed and 2 more injured;

-A review of mass shootings between 2009 and 2015 shows that in shootings where assault weapons or high-capacity magazines are used, 155 percent more people are shot and 47 percent more die compared to those without them.
+*An analysis of mass shootings between 2009 to 2018 shows that in shootings where assault weapons were used, six times as many people were shot compared to those without them.
+Similarly, when large-capacity magazines were used in a mass shooting (59% of the time), five times as many people were shot compared to massacres carried out without them.
 These weapons also make our law enforcement officers less safe — in 2014, one in five officers killed in the line of duty were killed by assault weapons.
 Over a third of law enforcement agencies surveyed after the expiration of the federal assault weapon ban reported that they experienced a noticeable increase in criminals’ use of assault weapons.

-The proposed Assault Weapon Ban of 2019 is similar to the 1994 assault weapon ban, but notably different in that it requires only one additional feature, instead of two.
-It also bans any high-capacity magazine that can accept any more than 10 rounds of ammunition, along with bump stocks and other devices that allow semi-automatic weapons to fire at a rate that mimics fully automatic weapons.
-Any gun or high-capacity magazine that is lawfully possessed at the day of enactment will be grandfathered in and exempted from the ban.
+The proposed Assault Weapon Ban of 2023 is similar to the 1994 assault weapon ban but notably different in that it requires only one additional feature, instead of two.
+It also bans any large-capacity magazine that can accept any more than 10 rounds of ammunition, along with bump stocks and other devices that allow semi-automatic weapons to fire at a rate that mimics fully automatic weapons.
+Any gun or large-capacity magazine that is lawfully possessed at the day of enactment will be grandfathered in and exempted from the ban.